Category Archives: Maine

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is always well to have the neighbor concerned help you find the edge so he can be much more assured that the job has actually been done correctly.
-If he helps you, he will certainly see the evidence you uncover and also will not later on be inclined to argue a lot concerning it.
+It is constantly well to have the neighbor concerned aid you find the corner so he can be more guaranteed that the work has actually been done appropriately.
+If he helps you, he will see the evidence you discover and also will not later be inclined to assert so much about it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.